flexanalytics/dbt-business-intelligence/README.md

 **Business Intelligence standards for integrating with dbt**

-This project shows how to structure dbt to enable analytics in a business intelligence (BI) tool for reporting and dashboarding without the need for defining metadata in the BI tool ("Metadata-less BI").
-In short, remove the "black box" of BI by pushing the semantic layer down to dbt and enabling all BI tools to speak the same language in a standardized metadata-less BI experience.
+This project shows how to structure dbt to enable analytics in a business intelligence (BI) tool for reporting and dashboarding without the need for defining metadata in the BI tool ("Semantic-free BI").
+In short, remove the "black box" of BI by pushing the semantic layer down to dbt and enabling all BI tools to speak the same language in a standardized semantic-free BI experience.

 The project also highlights dimensional modeling (star schema) techniques using the Kimball methodology.